ChenGiuseppe/PyMM/README.md

 Zanetti-Polzi, L., Del Galdo, S., Daidone, I., D'Abramo, M., Barone, V., Aschi, M., & Amadei, A. (2018).
 Extending the perturbed matrix method beyond the dipolar approximation: comparison of different levels of theory. _Physical Chemistry Chemical Physics_, 20(37), 24369-24378, https://doi.org/10.1039/C8CP04190C.

 <a id="free-en1">[3]</a>
-Amadei, A., Daidone, I., Bortolotti, C. A. A general statistical mechanical approach for modeling redox thermodynamics: the reaction and reorganization free energies.
-RSC Adv.
-2013, 3, 19657–19665.
+Amadei, A., Daidone, I., Bortolotti, C. A. (2013).
+A general statistical mechanical approach for modeling redox thermodynamics: the reaction and reorganization free energies. _RSC Advances_, 3, 19657–19665.

 <a id="free-en-rev">[4]</a>
-Chen, C. G., Nardi, A. N., Amadei, A., D’Abramo, M. Theoretical Modeling of Redox Potentials of Biomolecules.
-Molecules 2022, 27
+Chen, C. G., Nardi, A. N., Amadei, A., D’Abramo, M. (2022) Theoretical Modeling of Redox Potentials of Biomolecules. _Molecules_, 27